-Cost and Cost-Effectiveness
+Table 4: Cost and Cost-Effectiveness

-Component Description Type of economic Cost-utility analysis evaluation Decision tree plus Markov model Target population Adult patients with active ankylosing spondylitis (AS) Treatment Bimekizumab Dose regimen 160 mg (given as one subcutaneous injection) every 4 weeks Submitted price Bimekizumab, 160 mg/ 1mL, subcutaneous injection: \$1,625.00 Submitted treatment cost \$21,198 annually Comparators Adalimumab, etanercept, golimumab, infliximab, secukinumab, certolizumab pegol, ixekizumab, upadacitinib, tofacitinib, and Conventional care (defined as recommended first-line treatment of AS including non- pharmacological management and non-steroidal anti-inflammatory drugs [NSAIDs]) Perspective Canadian publicly funded health care payer Outcomes QALYs, LYs Time horizon Lifetime (75 years) Key data sources Comparative clinical efficacy was derived from a sponsor-submitted network meta-anal based on data from the BE MOBILE 2 and comparator treatment trials to inform the pro BASDAI50 and difference in mean change from baseline in clinical scores for BASDAI5 response at 12-16 weeks.
-Submitted results • In the sequential analysis, 3 comparators (conventional care, tofacitinib, and etanercept) were on the cost-effectiveness frontier.
+Component Description Type of economic evaluation Cost-utility analysis Decision tree plus Markov model Target population Adult patients with active ankylosing spondylitis (AS) Treatment Bimekizumab Dose regimen 160 mg (given as 1 subcutaneous injection) every 4 weeks Submitted price Bimekizumab, 160 mg/ 1 mL, subcutaneous injection: \$1,625.00 Submitted treatment cost \$21,198 annually Comparators Adalimumab, etanercept, golimumab, infliximab, secukinumab, certolizumab pegol, ixekizumab, upadacitinib, tofacitinib Conventional care (defined as recommended first-line treatment of AS including non- pharmacological management and nonsteroidal anti-inflammatory drugs [NSAIDs]) Perspective Canadian publicly funded health care payer Outcomes QALYs, LYs Time horizon Lifetime (75 years) Key data sources Comparative clinical efficacy was derived from a sponsor-submitted network meta-analysis (NMA) based on data from the BE MOBILE 2 and comparator treatment trials to inform the probability of BASDAI 50 and difference in mean change from baseline in clinical scores for BASDAI and BASFI response at 12 to 16 weeks.
+Submitted results In the sequential analysis, 3 comparators (conventional care, tofacitinib, and etanercept) were on the cost-effectiveness frontier.
 Bimekizumab was dominated (more costs and fewer QALYs) by tofacitinib, etanercept, adalimumab, infliximab, upadacitinib, golimumab and certolizumab pegol.
-Key limitations The efficacy and safety of bimekizumab relative to other biologic DMARDs for the treat active AS is uncertain owing to a lack of head-to-head trials and limitations with the submitted by the sponsor did not show clear differences in the or safety of bimekizumab compared to other currently available treatments for active a Findings were inconsistent in the NMA and confidence intervals were wide.
-CADTH reanalysis results There is insufficient clinical evidence to justify a price premium for bimekizumab relative to currently available treatments for active AS.
+Key limitations The efficacy and safety of bimekizumab relative to other biologic DMARDs for the treatment of active AS is uncertain owing to a lack of head-to-head trials and limitations with the sponsor's NMAs.
+Indirect evidence submitted by the sponsor did not show clear differences in the efficacy or safety of bimekizumab compared to other currently available treatments for active AS.
+Findings were inconsistent in the NMA and confidence intervals were wide.
+CADTH reanalysis results There is insufficient clinical evidence to justify a price premium for bimekizumab relative t currently available treatments for active AS.